- How to be a Kpop Star

 We suggest you visit all the Korean Entertainment company’s websites and make a calendar to see when the next audition takes place.
 Most K-pop entertainment companies look at each other’s schedules to not conflict with them.
 Therefore you will not be in many situations where you will need to choose one company’s audition over the other.
 With so many Kpop Entertainment companies, it is possible to go to at least one Kpop audition per week.

-We would recommend you check back every week as companies update their site regularly on the latest news regarding tryouts and auditions.
+We recommend you check back every week as companies regularly update their site on the latest news regarding tryouts and auditions.
 Since K-pop is becoming more and more global, global live auditions are happening all over the world.

 What to expect at K-pop auditions.

-There used to be the top 3 but now it is the top 4.
-Big Hit Entertainment (HYBE), JYP Entertainment, SM Entertainment, and YG Entertainment.
+There used to be the top 3, but now it is the top 4.
+HYBE, JYP Entertainment, SM Entertainment, and YG Entertainment.
 Competition to be a trainee at these K-pop entertainment companies will be intense.
-Typically thousands apply and only 1-2 will get selected to be a trainee.
+Thousands apply, and only 1-2 will get selected to be a trainee.
 HYBE focuses primarily on boy groups and is the toughest company to enter into.
 They give a lot of attention to one group and promote that one particular group.
 As with the case of BTS.